rizinorg/book/src/tools/rz-hash/intro.md

 $ rz-hash -a md5 -s "hello world"
 ```

-Note that rz-hash also permits to read from stdin in a stream, so you don't need 4GB of ram to compute the hash of a 4GB file.
+Note that rz-hash also permits to read from files in a stream, so you don't need 4GB of ram to compute the hash of a 4GB file.

 ## Hashing by blocks